cmarchand/MarkupUK_2023-TDD_with_XSLT/src/explanations.md

   of the file
 - Create a new unit test for level 1 titles, with a different text.
 This test fails
 - Correct the `isTitle1` function to make the template match the new text
+- Change the template content to extract text from the context.
+The test succeed